 The chosen system had to have the following features:

 - Easy to edit items when building courses

 - Intuitive - could be given to trainer or SME without too much training

-- Visually appealing to user and easy to navigate/personalise
+- Visually appealing to user and easy to navigate/personalize

-Another big requirement was Responsive design – an area that gomo excels in.
-The BBC wanted to build once with the output automatically re-sizing to fit all screen sizes and operating systems once published. gomo produces responsive and adaptive HTML5 that does just this, unlike many other ‘responsive’ authoring tools where the user has to design 5 layouts – desktop, smartphone, tablet, landscape and portrait.
-The BBC also wanted a simple preview option of how output will look on the different screen sizes and support for vertical scrolling, all standard gomo features.
+Another big requirement was Responsive design – an area that Gomo excels in.
+The BBC wanted to build once with the output automatically re-sizing to fit all screen sizes and operating systems once published.
+Gomo produces responsive and adaptive HTML5 that does just this, unlike many other ‘responsive’ authoring tools where the user has to design 5 layouts - desktop, smartphone, tablet, landscape, and portrait.
+The BBC also wanted a simple preview option of how the output will look on the different screen sizes and support for vertical scrolling, all standard Gomo features.

-The gomo learning suite is made up of gomo authoring, which in 2016 was voted the number 1 authoring tool in the world by e-learning guru and speaker Craig Weiss, and gomo hosting and analytics, a cloud-based distribution suite which gives organisations multiple publishing options to reach learners effectively.
-Collectively, this allows organisations to build, host, update and track multi-device learning from $178 a month.
+The Gomo learning suite is made up of Gomo authoring, which in 2016 was voted the number 1 authoring tool in the world by e-learning guru and speaker Craig Weiss, and Gomo hosting and analytics, a cloud-based distribution suite that gives organizations multiple publishing options to reach learners effectively.
+Collectively, this allows organizations to build, host, update and track multi-device learning from $178 a month.